 As with any other form of investment, you need to carefully review the fees and charges that apply specifically to trading forex:

-To start, compare among a range of providers the margin you’re required to meet in order to make a trade.
-This margin of 0.5%, 1% or more will affect the total amount you’ll spend to buy or sell forex.
-For instance, if your account has a margin of 1%, a trade worth $100,000 will require you to spend $1,000.
+What margin is required in order to make a trade?
+A margin of 0.5%, 1% or more will affect the total amount you’ll spend to buy or sell forex.
+For example, if your account has a margin of 1%, you will need to spend $1,000 for a trade worth $100,000.

-Finally, consider the spread — or the difference between the buy and sell prices for each currency pair.
+Finally, consider the spread, or the difference between the buy and sell prices for each currency pair.
 The spread is effectively what a broker or trading platform charges you to make a trade.
-Look for a trading platform that offers tight spreads to minimize your overall costs.
+Look for a trading platform that offers tight spreads to minimise your overall costs.

 What are some common forex trading strategies?

-With so many experts touting strategies for nearly any kind of investment, it’s no surprise that you’ll find several strategies for trading forex — from the basic tools to complex approaches.
+With so many experts touting strategies for nearly any kind of investment, it’s no surprise that you’ll find several strategies for trading forex.
+Here are 3 common strategies used by investors:

-One common strategy is to perform technical analysis or fundamental analysis to more solidly predict the future performance of a currency pair.
-Also common is a day-trading strategy, which is based on the simple premise that you don’t hold forex positions overnight.
+- Day to day trading.
+This strategy is based on the simple premise that you don’t hold forex positions overnight.
 In general, the longer you hold open a position, the greater risk of suffering a loss.
 To minimise risk, traders can close all positions held before the end of the trading day.

-A third strategy is researching the past fluctuations of a currency and using what you’ve learned to predict future price movements.
+- Support and resistance levels.
+This strategy involves researching the past fluctuations of a currency and using what you’ve learned to predict future price movements.
 The previous upper limit of a price is called its resistance limit, and the previous lower limit is its support limit.
 Traders use these resistance limits and support limits to make an educated guess as to when a currency’s value might rise or fall.